dariofad/dot-emacs/readme.md

   built-in package manager to perform native compilation when installing a package.

-+ Do you always use Emacs insted of **IDEs**?
++ Do you always use Emacs instead of **IDEs**?
 Yes, up to now there has been only one exception: Android.
 AOSP indexing takes a lot of time (Emacs may freeze).
 Also, app development with Android Studio is easier.

 + What about **LSP configuration**?
 I tend to rely only on LSP basic functions (and without changing the default keybindings).
 In